verbling/assetflow/README.md

 # assetflow

-Assetflow is an asset deployment tool for node.
-It enables you to create powerful asset flows easily and fast.

-Assetflow is a [Grunt task][grunt] and works with **S3** out of the box.
-It will take care of versioning and apply solid cache-busting techniques transparently.
+Assetflow is an asset deployment tool.
+It supports md5 hash comparison with **S3** and enables you to create powerful asset flows easily and fast.
+It is a [Grunt task][grunt] and applies solid cache-busting techniques transparently.

 > If you are not familiar with Grunt check out the [Grunt's Getting Started guide][Getting Started].